 Preparing the cake

 - Grab your apples and peel the skins off with a peeler.
-If you do not have a peeler you can go ahead and leave the skins on.
+If you do not have a peeler you can go ahead and leave the skins on.2 golden delicious apples peeled, cored and diced

-- Finely dice the apple pieces that you cut off from the core.
+- Dice the apple pieces that you cut off from the core.

-- Add your diced apples to a small bowl along with your lemon juice and 2 tablespoons of sugar.
+- Add your diced apples to a small bowl along with your lemon juice and 2 tablespoons of sugar.1 tablespoon lemon juice

 - Mix and set aside.

-- In another large bowl, add your eggs and sugar and beat on medium speed until it becomes a pale yellow color and the texture is smooth.
+- In another large bowl, add your eggs and sugar and beat on medium speed until it becomes a pale yellow color and the texture is smooth.3 large eggs, ¾ cup sugar

-- Now add your room temperature butter and whip that into the egg mixture until smooth.
+- Now add your room temperature butter and whip that into the egg mixture until smooth.8 tablespoon room temperature unsalted butter

-- In a new large bowl, sift your flour, baking powder and salt.
+- In a new large bowl, sift your flour, baking powder and salt.2 ¾ cup All purpose flour, 3.5 teaspoon baking powder, 1 teaspoon kosher salt

 - Add your sifted flour mixture into your egg and butter bowl and stir it in making sure it is mixed well.
 The batter will be very thick.